mastercomfig/mastercomfig/docs/customization/launch_options.md

 === "Linux"
     * **-console** : displays console on startup
-    * **-glslcontrolflow -arbmode** : set ToGL to use ARB instead of the default GLSL, less frame variance and higher FPS on NVIDIA; forces software clipping, which may cause lowered performance and graphical issues.
     * **-nostartupsound** : disable game music on main menu
     * **-displayindex x** : use the monitor at the specified display index. starts at `1`. `0` is the primary display (and the default).
     * **-gl_amd_pinned_memory** : use `AMD_pinned_memory` for efficient device memory handling. :warning: **Experimental** as its performance impact (negative or positive) is unknown.